turingschool/curriculum/source/topics/cli.markdown

 ## Hello World

-Our first step will be to create a directory for this tutorial and a `bin` directory for storing our scripts.
+Our first step will be to create a directory for this tutorial, and within it, a bin directory for storing our scripts.
 Creating a `bin` directory is not required, but it is a convention that will help keep the files organized.

 {% terminal %}
 mkdir diy-cli